rdpatil4/ESClient/README.md

 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/ESClient.png)

-The tool is built using(included) other open source projects like Datatable and Multiselect etc.

 I really hope the tool is very intutive to use, if not, below steps should get you started.

 After configuration is done follow below steps: